How to Report Errata

 - your name

-- your email address (This address will be used to send you the emails described in steps 5 and 6.)
+- your email address (This address will be used to send you the emails described in further steps.)

 - Editorial – spelling, grammar, punctuation, or syntax error that does not affect the technical meaning

-- Technical – error in the technical content (Note that changes in the usage of RFC 2119 keywords are considered technical.)
+- Technical – error in the technical content (Note that changes in the usage of keywords defined in BCP 14 (RFCs 2119 and 8174) are considered technical.)

-Tip: If the type is not clear, select Technical, and add your concern to the Notes.
+Tip: If you are uncertain which type to choose, select Technical, and add your concern to the Notes.

 - the section where the error appears